 When your kitchen fills with smoke and steam, you automatically turn to your range hood and flip it on.
-The range hood uses its fans to quickly pull the smoke right out of your kitchen, clearing the air and improving your cooking experience, not to mention protecting your cabinets.
+The range hood uses its fans to quickly pull the smoke right out of your kitchen.
+This clears the air, improves your cooking experience, and protects your cabinets.
 However, if you don’t perform regular cleaning, the next time you turn on your fans could be the time you’ll get no response and helplessly watch while your kitchen fills with smoke and the fire alarm sounds.
 With a few cleaning and maintenance tips, you can make sure that your range hood is always in perfect working condition and you never experience this scenario.Find out what the top 3 tips are for cleaning and maintaining your range or cooktop.

 1. Regular Cleaning